scharris/sqljson-query/docs/README.md

 The query generation work is all done at build time, and there is no run-time component needed to use the generated SQL queries and generated result types.
-The SQL can be executed by any preferred means, and deserialized to the generated result types using any library suitable for the purpose, such as Jackson in Java, or via `JSON.parse()` in TypeScript.
+The SQL can be executed by any preferred means, and deserialized to the generated result types using your whatever you like to use for that purpose, such as Jackson for Java, or via `JSON.parse()` in TypeScript.

 ## Example Inputs and Outputs

+Let's look at example inputs and outputs to clarify what the tool does.
+For an actual follow-along executable example, see the [the tutorial](tutorial.md).

-For the database diagrammed below, containing information about clinical drugs, we would first use the tool to generate database metadata.
+For the given example database diagrammed below, containing information about clinical drugs, we would first use the tool to generate database metadata.
 Generally we would only generate database metadata initially, and then again whenever the database has changes that we want to incorporate into our queries.

 ### Inputs
 <img align="right" src="img/db-box.dot.svg" alt="database diagram">